 Mace is an international consultancy and construction company, which strives to create more sustainable cities and communities.
 The UK-based company is committed to achieving 100% renewable electricity globally by 2022; 75% by 2019.

 Marks and Spencer is a major British multinational retailer and an advocate of effective, proportionate and fair regulation on climate change issues.
-M&S is committed to sourcing 100% renewable electricity across its global operations and is already '100% renewable' in the U.K. and R.O.I..
+M&S is committed to sourcing 100% renewable electricity across its global operations and achieved this target in 2016, four years ahead of schedule.

 Mars has made a commitment to conduct business in a way that is good for the company, good for people and good for the planet.